Informal modelling, systematic design or an effective research tool? It's up to you.

 Tags and tagging

-Tag elements to extend their meaning as required for any application.
+Tag elements to clarify their meaning or as required for your model.
 Extensive ‘starter’ tag library provided.
 Extend the library as required for any conceivable modelling application.
 Define inclusive and exclusive tag groups.

 Tag elements, or create new objects from tag names, by simply dragging tags to the canvas.
 Copy any number of tag groups to the model, e.g. to build a modelling best practice template.